CarlosjVar/University-Databases2-Project2/README.md

 FIELDS TERMINATED BY ',';
 ```

-Temporal table to load the players stats data directly from the .csv file.
+Create a temporal table to load the players stats data directly from the Player_Attributes.csv file.
 ```
 CREATE TABLE IF NOT EXISTS playerstats_infoloader(
     id                  INT,